emc211/optane-kdb-report/README.md

 *Comparison is factor.
 Higher is better.
 Factor of 1 = same performance.
 Factor of 2 = 200% faster or half memory used.

 #### Analysis

 - Max latency of two systems is comparable.
-- Percentage memory usage is much neglible for 10 Optane RDBs vs the 2 DRAM RDBs
+- Percentage memory usage is much negligible for 10 Optane RDBs vs the 2 DRAM RDBs
 - Average query time is slower in Optane but due to extra RDB services being available, the total queries per minute possible is increased.

 ### Conclusion

 From this analysis, Optane is a viable option to help augment the DRAM capacity of a realtime market data system with minimal code changes required, with the caveat that performance difference will vary depending on the type of queries the user is running.
-Queries which have small reads and then large computes will have less noticable impact running on Optane vs queries which need to read full vectors of data such as 'select max price by sym from table'.
+Queries which have small reads and then large computes will have less noticeable impact running on Optane vs queries which need to read full vectors of data such as 'select max price by sym from table'.
 In side testing, it was observed operations such as these could be 3-5x slower than DRAM.

-A simple load balancer may result in inconsistent query times for users, however many kdb IPC frameworks now have the ability to add different queries to different priority queues depending on query / user characteritics.
-In these instances, routing high prioirty traffic to DRAM RDBs and less time critical queries to Optane RDBs would be a great way to use the additional capacity.
+A simple load balancer may result in inconsistent query times for users, however many kdb IPC frameworks now have the ability to add different queries to different priority queues depending on query / user characteristics.
+In these instances, routing high priority traffic to DRAM RDBs and less time critical queries to Optane RDBs would be a great way to use the additional capacity.

-It is worth noting that Optane performance wont scale lineraly.
+It is worth noting that Optane performance wont scale linearly.
 The 10 Optane RDBs were spread across two cards.
-From discussions with the team at Intel, they expect each card should support upto five concurrent reads or writes before IO contention becomes an issue.
+From discussions with the team at Intel, they expect each card should support up to five concurrent reads or writes before IO contention becomes an issue.
 The testing which was carried out with NUMA / taskset settings configured to ensure each RDB was locked to the optimal cards and CPU.
 More details of which are available in the appendix.

 A great use of Optane could be moving less frequently used columns out of DRAM and into Optane using a util such as .mutil.colsToDotM .
-Many systems have a number of timestamps which are only ever used to foresniscally examine a production issue such as misaligned / late data.
+Many systems have a number of timestamps which are only ever used to forensically examine a production issue such as misaligned / late data.
 Many users drop these columns from the RDB insert and need to replay the TP log to access them during a production issue.
 Keeping them in Optane would allow instant access during given issues.

 Regarding costs, while Optane is cheaper than DRAM, it is worth noting that older servers won't support it.
 Therefore it is not a magic bullet for older struggling systems as a newer server will also be required.
 Severs with 48+ CPU's that are currently using 70/80% of their DRAM but maybe only 30/40% of their CPU could also see better CPU utilisation of their existing hardware with Optane as they can host more data to crunch on a single server rather than having to buy a second one and only use 30/40% of CPU there also

 At the time of writing it is also not available on any of the major cloud providers.
 But it's due to be on the 2021 road map for a number of providers.

 Ideals for future testing:

-- Useing Optane to load reference data into processes.
+- Using Optane to load reference data into processes.
 At present there are use cases where users call out to a reference data service to map securities, corporate actions etc. These data sets can be tens of GB's of data.
-While it is not practical to hold this data in DRAM in many processes, Optane could present an oppourtunity to load this data into the .m namespace of the RDB, offering faster lookups without consuming large amounts of DRAM.
+While it is not practical to hold this data in DRAM in many processes, Optane could present an opportunity to load this data into the .m namespace of the RDB, offering faster lookups without consuming large amounts of DRAM.

 ## About the authors

 [Eoin Cunning](https://www.linkedin.com/in/eoin-cunning-b7195a67) is a kdb consultant, based in London, who has worked on several KX solutions projects and currently works on a market data system for a leading global market maker firm.

-[Nick McDaid](https://www.linkedin.com/in/nmcdaid/) is a kdb developer, based in London working for a leading gloabl market making firm.
+[Nick McDaid](https://www.linkedin.com/in/nmcdaid/) is a kdb developer, based in London working for a leading global market making firm.

 ## Appendix

-### KDB 4.0 Release notes regarding Filesystem backed memory
+### KDB 4.0 Release notes regarding Filesystem backed memory <!-- omit in toc -->

 ```q
 2019.10.22